B2B Integration Challenges

 There are many different data types involved in B2B integration, both EDI protocols and standards must be considered.

 An EDI protocol describes and defines the exchange of data between computers and is used by the communication software/application.
-Both parties who want to exchange data must use the same protocol, whether it be HTTP, AS2, OFTP(2), or another.
+Both parties who want to exchange data must use the same protocol, whether it be HTTP, AS2, OFTP(2), or another for B2B EDI integration.

 EDI standards are the requirements of the format of the data.
 They have been developed by industry; however, businesses interpret these standards differently, resulting in variation.
 This variation of data across trading partners makes data integration very complex.
 Businesses typically use different formats that all have unique attributes.
 Therefore, it is difficult to integrate data to meet business requirements.